 Frequently asked questions (FAQs)

 Ideally, feedback should be provided within a week of the interview.
-This ensures that the interview experience is still fresh in the candidate’s mind.
+This ensures that the candidate’s experience is still fresh in their mind.

 Feedback can be delivered via email, phone call, or in person.
 The medium should be chosen based on the depth of the feedback and the candidate’s preferences.